The semiclassical zeta function for geodesic flows on negatively curved manifolds: Comments

-Now let us turn to the case of the semi-classical zeta function $Z_{sc}(s)$.
-For simplicity, let us assume that the stable foliation is smooth.
-(This is a very strong assumption.)
-Then we can express $Z_{sc}(s)$ as an alternative product of transfer operators as follows.
-Let $\pi:L\to M$ be the line bundle $(E_s^*)^{\wedge d}$.
-For simplicity, we assume that $E_s^*$ is orientation preserving, so that $L$ is trivial and that we can consider the inverse square root $L^{-1/2}$ of $L$.
-Note that there is a natural dynamically defined connection along the stable manifold on the line bundle $L^{-1/2}$ (and also on $L$).
-In fact, we suppose that two elements $\sigma,\sigma'\in (E_s^*)^{\wedge d}$ on a stable manifold is a parallel translation of each other if and only if $d(Df^t(\sigma), Df^t(\sigma'))\to 0$ as $t\to +\infty$.
-This connection is obviously preserved by the natural action of the flow $f^t$.
-In other words, the line bundle $L^{-1/2}$ admits an invariant flat connection along the stable foliation.
-Let $\Lambda^k$ be the space of smooth sections of the vector bundle $L^{-1/2}\otimes (E_s^*)^{\wedge k}$ and let $\cL^t_k:\Lambda^k\to \Lambda^k$ be a natural (push-forward) action.
-(The last operator is equivalent to that considered in Section \ref{sec:intro}.)
-If we write $d_k(M)$ for the dynamical Fredholm determinant for this action, we have
+Let us now turn to the case of the semi-classical zeta function $Z_{sc}(s)$.
+For simplicity, we assume that $E_s$ is orientable and the the stable foliation is smooth.
+(The latter is a strong assumption.)
+As we discussed in Section \ref{sec:intro}, $Z_{sc}(s)$ is expressed as an alternative product (\ref{expression_Zsc}) of dynamical Fredholm determinants for the transfer operators on differential forms.
+But here we consider in a slightly different way.
+Let $\pi:L\to M$ be the line bundle $L=(E_u)^{\wedge d}$.
+Since $E_u$ is assumed to be orientable, $L$ is trivial and therefore we can consider the square root $L^{1/2}$ of $L$.
+Note that there is a natural dynamically defined connection \emph{along the unstable manifolds} on the line bundles $L$ and $L^{1/2}$, in which two elements $\sigma,\sigma'\in L$ (or $L^{1/2}$) on an unstable manifold are parallel if and only if the ratio between $(Df^{t})^*(\sigma)$ and $(Df^{t})^*(\sigma')$ (considered in some local chart) converges to $1$ as $t\to +\infty$.
+By definition, these connections are flat (along unstable manifolds) and preserved by the natural action of the flow $f^t$.
+Let $\Lambda^k$ be the space of smooth sections of the vector bundle $L^{1/2}\otimes (E_u^*)^{\wedge k}$.
+In other words, this is the space of differential $k$-forms along the stable foliation that take values in $L^{1/2}$.
+Let $\cL^t_k:\Lambda^k\to \Lambda^k$ be the natural (push-forward) action of the flow $f^t$.
+Then these transfer operators are equivalent to those in Section \ref{sec:intro} denoted by the same symbol and therefore the expression (\ref{eq:Expression_of_Zsc}) holds with $d_k(s)$ the dynamical Fredholm determinant for $\cL^t_k$ defined above.
+One definitely better fact in this expression is that we have the commutative diagram: